Graduate Program Coordinator Handbook

+The policy on Academic Integrity is available in the General Regulations (Chapter II) of the Graduate Calendar.
 Responsibility for documenting and reporting academic misconduct cases lies with the course instructor or research supervisor and the Chair/Director of the department or school.
 The Chair/Director may choose to delegate to the GPC the responsibility for reviewing and reporting allegations to the College Dean (or designated Associate Dean).
 All allegations are investigated jointly by the ADGS and the College Dean (or designated Associate Dean).
-Details on academic misconduct may be found in the General Regulations (Chapter II) of the Graduate Calendar.
+Students are also expected to be familiar with the Responsible Conduct of Research Policy and Procedures.

 The University’s Safe Travel Policy applies to any activity undertaken outside of Canada by the University’s students in connection with their academic work or any other activity officially organized under the auspices of the University (“University Activities”).
 Refer to the Centre for International Programs website for details on this policy and other information relevant to travel outside Canada.
-For information on financial support for graduate student travel, refer to travel awards listed on the Forms & Documents page of the OGPS website, and travel awards offered by each college.
+For information on financial support for graduate student travel, refer to travel awards listed on the Scholarships and Awards page of the OGPS website.

 Note: Activities organized by student associations (i.e. GSA, CSA) or student clubs are not addressed by this policy.

 The University Activities covered by the Safe Travel Policy include but are not limited to:

 - Semesters Abroad